 You will be asked to write an essay in response to a point of view, argument or problem.
 The essay can be slightly more personal in style than the Academic Writing Task 2 essay.

-The Speaking component assesses your use of spoken English and takes between 11 and 14 minutes to complete.
+The Speaking section assesses your use of spoken English and takes between 11 and 14 minutes to complete.